python-can-define-radio/sdr-course/classroom_activities/Ch03_Analyzing_Signals_URH/030_Generate_a_signal.md

 - Right click and select Edit on the pause in the window, change the Pause Length to 0 and hit ok.

-- Click the Generate file button at the bottom and navigate to your project folder and save the file.
+- Click the Generate file button at the bottom and navigate to your folder and save the file.
     - It is not necessary to rename the file, if you do ensure it is still a `.complex` file.

 - Now change tabs to the Interpretation tab.